 The poem begins with the poet referencing Patrick Kavanagh’s poem ‘Epic’.
-He uses the allusion to monuments and signification moments in one’s one personal history, and wider societal history, to introduce his own upbringing.
-Heaney takes the reader to his grammar school, St Columb’s College and describes what it was like when he first arrived there.
-Rather than speaking broadly to an intended reader, Heaney directs his words to Seamus Deane, a close friend of the pet’s who also attended St Columbs.
+He uses the allusion to monuments and significant moments in one’s personal history, and wider societal history, to introduce his own upbringing.
+Heaney takes the reader to his grammar school, St Columb’s College, and describes what it was like when he first arrived there.
+Rather than speaking broadly to an intended reader, Heaney directs his words to Seamus Deane, a close friend of the pet’s who also attended St Columbus.

 The two began writing around the same time, but Heaney notes that Deane’s writings were far advanced.
 He admired his friend’s eloquence and compares it in verse to his own initial attempts at poetry and prose.

 Broadening the poem beyond his own history, Heaney begins to discuss how he came to understand the perceived differences between Protestants and Catholics in Ireland.
 Even as a young boy, he found his Protestant peers to be more eloquent than he was.
 The memories take him into a recollection of summer and the times he spent with girls in the back of his car.
 These were joyous times, but also fearful ones.